 Wawanesa home insurance review

 Like with its car insurance, Wawanesa home insurance is currently only offered in California.
-Its home insurance earned a 3.9 out of 5 Bankrate Score, which is higher than its auto insurance policies.
-One factor is that while Wawanesa’s standard home insurance policy is relatively basic, it performs slightly better in the NAIC index for complaints than auto — although still above-baseline.
-Policyholders do have options to purchase more coverage for increased limits under Wawanesa’s Special Limits Enhancements coverage, which include options for personal property, watercraft and equipment, as well as extended replacement cost.
+Its home insurance earned a 2.9 out of 5.0 Bankrate Score.
+Policyholders can up their policy limits under Wawanesa’s Special Limits Enhancements coverage, which includes options for personal property, watercraft and equipment, as well as extended replacement cost.

-Wawanesa also has other add-on home insurance coverage available.
-This includes the option to schedule personal property for any high-value items, like artwork and jewelry, that exceed the personal property maximum for special belongings.
+Wawanesa also offers other add-on home insurance coverage.
+This includes the option to schedule personal property for high-value items like artwork and jewelry that exceed the personal property maximum for special belongings.
 Homeowners worried about their personal information could also include identity fraud and home cyber protection coverage in their Wawanesa home insurance policy.

 Pros and cons of Wawanesa homeowners insurance